 Overtime management: If an employee’s hours are close to overtime, a WFM system will help managers stay on top of this, allowing employers to allocate overtime fairly and reduce excessive payroll costs.

-Labor forecasting: Most companies know when they will experience a reduction in sales or revenue.
-Usine workforce management, they can plan for this to conserve resources.
+Labor forecasting: Most companies know when a reduction in sales or revenue is coming.
+Used in workforce management, companies can plan for this to conserve resources.

 Scheduling: Employers can select employees based on various criteria, including skills, experience, and preferences.
 With this system, employees can also easily exchange shifts with each other or share their availability to avoid coverage gaps.